wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/02_Approach.md

 enable manufacturers to connect or transfer their existing hierarchies to the requirements of Industry 4.0.
-As shown in *figure 3* the strict hierarchical structure can be extended with new elements: As introduced in RAMI the Connected World is extending the architecture to a system outside the enterprise.
+As shown in *figure 3* the strict hierarchical structure can be extended with new elements: As introduced in RAMI the “connected world” is extending the architecture to a system outside the enterprise.
 They can be integrated down to lower levels.
 An example is a SaaS condition monitoring solution to monitor a given machine.
 As shown system connections can span multiple layers.